HerodotusDev/satellite/README.md

 ## Contracts Overview

 - `Satellite`: a Diamond contract
+- `ISatellite`: an interface joining all interfaces of the Satellite Diamond into one - to be used to interact with the Satellite Diamond
   - `LibSatellite`: a Diamond library, holds the persistent diamond state and manages Diamond functionalities
   - `SatelliteInspectorModule`: a Diamond Loupe contract
   - `SatelliteMaintenanceModule`: a Diamond Cut contract
   - `OwnershipModule`: ERC173 ownership contract for the whole Diamond
 - `SatelliteCoreModule`: contains core logic for MMRs
 - `SharpFactsAggregatorModule`: contains logic for aggregating facts - off-chain proving
-- `L1FactsRegistryModule`: used for storage proofs on-chain based on headers from MMRs from SatelliteCoreModule
+- `NativeFactsRegistryModule`: used for storage proofs on-chain based on headers from MMRs from SatelliteCoreModule

-- `ISatellite`: an interface joining all interfaces of the Satellite Diamond into one - to be used to interact with the Satellite Diamond
+- `/x-rollup-messaging`: contains contracts for messaging between rollups

+  - `/parent-hashes-fetchers`: contains contracts for fetching parent hashes from other rollups
+    - `NativeParentHashesFetcher`: fetches parent hashes from the Native chain (chain on which this rollup is deployed)

 ## Next Steps

 - Messaging contracts
-- Parent Hash getters
+- More Parent Hash getters
 - Deployment scripts
 - Tests